plsdlr/barkerlang/README.md

 # barkerlang

-barkerlang is a experimental programming language utilizing xenotations.
+barkerlang is a experimental programming language utilizing xenotation.
 A longer definition will be given later.
 It needs Python 3.6.
 To run one of the provided files:

     python3 main.py --path pathtofilehere